vc-assist/backend/README.md

    - `htmlutil/` - additional utilities for working with HTML.
    - `serviceutil/` - additional utilities that are commonly used in service entrypoints.
    - `restyutil/` - utilities for the `resty` HTTP client
+   - `sqliteutil/` - utilities for opening up and migrating sqlite databases
    - `timezone/` - `time.Now()` always in the correct timezone, instead of system time. (because sometimes servers are hosted outside of PDT)
    - `telemetry/` - telemetry setup/teardown as well as misc. instrumentation utilities
 - `dev/` - code for setting up the development environment